 Buildings have an enormous impact on the environment.
-Their design, construction and operation account for more than 40 percent of energy used and pollution generated in the United States, according to a 2002 whitepaper by the U.S. Green Building Council.
+According to a report by the U.S. Green Building Council, the design, construction and operation of buildings accounts for more than 40 percent of energy used and pollution generated in the United States.
 Typically, demolition and construction debris accounts for 15-20 percent (in some places, up to 40 percent) of municipal solid waste in landfills.
 According to some estimates, as much as 90 percent of this waste could be reused or recycled.